ArashMozhdehi/651-Final-Project-Backend/README.md

 - Firebase real-time DB as NoSQL database host on Google cloud servers to store the user’s profile and credential;
 - SHA256 to store the user’s password in hash;
 ### 2. Backend API
-- Backend RESTful API powered by Flask library of Python; [Requirement #3 – RESTful API backend]
+- Backend RESTful API powered by Flask library of Python;
 - Token assignment and token-based authorization and authentication with SHA256;
 ### 3. Web Application
-- HTML, CSS and JS for asynchronous communication and interactive and responsive front-end; [Requirement #9 – interactive frontend]
+- HTML, CSS and JS for asynchronous communication and interactive and responsive front-end;
 - Material UI and Bootstrap 5 for UI design;
 ### 4. Mobile Application
 - Android Studio IDE for Android-based application development;